ilius/pyglossary/README.md

 ways to use the program).

 - **Gtk3-based interface**, uses [PyGI](http://pygobject.readthedocs.io/en/latest/getting_started.html)+Gtk3.
+  Best option for most Linux users.
   See [doc/gtk3.md](./doc/gtk3.md) for how to install it on Linux and Mac OS X.

 - **Gtk4-based interface**, uses [PyGI](http://pygobject.readthedocs.io/en/latest/getting_started.html)+Gtk4.
   See [doc/gtk4.md](./doc/gtk4.md).

-  This is still not as complete as Gtk3 interface.
+- **Qt6-based interface**, good native-looking interface for all operating systems.
+  Requires either PySide6 or PyQt6.
+Uses a wizard-based UI flow for simplicity of use.

-- **Tkinter-based interface**, meant to be used in the lack of Gtk.
+- **Tkinter-based interface**, meant to be used in the lack of more modern UI.
 Specially on Windows where Tkinter library is installed with Python itself.
   You can [install Tkinter](./doc/tkinter.md) on Linux or Mac OS X.